 Sniper XR (extended range) incorporates a high-resolution mid-wave FLIR, dual-mode laser, CCD TV, laser spot tracker and laser marker combined with advanced image processing algorithms.
 Deliveries began in March 2003.

-F-16 fighters for Oman are equipped with BAE Systems advanced airborne reconnaissance system.
-Those for Poland and Morocco are equipped with the Goodrich DB-110 reconnaissance pod.
+The F-16 fighters for Oman are equipped with BAE Systems advanced airborne reconnaissance system, while those for Poland and Morocco are equipped with the Goodrich DB-110 reconnaissance pod.

 Lockheed Martin ALE-40 and ALE-47 chaff and infrared flare dispenser systems are installed in an internal flush mount.
 ALE-40 is pilot-controlled but the ALE-47 installed in block 50 can be operated in fully-automatic, semi-automatic or manual mode.

 F-16s for the Greek Air Force are being fitted with the Raytheon advanced self-protection integrated suite (ASPIS) II, which includes Northrop Grumman ALR-93(V) threat warning system, Raytheon ALQ-187 jammer and BAE Systems ALE-47 chaff / flare dispenser.
 F-16s for Chile and Pakistan are fitted with the ITT AN/ALQ-211 (V) 4 electronic warfare suite.